 These variances are why there is a 5 to 10% tolerance built into the system.
-However extreme temperatures or very low battery voltages may fall outside these tolerances and prevent the vehicle from starting.
+However, very extreme temperatures or very low battery voltages may fall outside these tolerances and prevent the vehicle from starting.

 If the wiring to the system gets frayed or shorted or too worn, resistance in the wires will increase and also may allow the reference voltage to drop out of tolerance.
 This wear can be fixed with a recalibration or reprogramming sequence to learn the modified resistance, just as if a new cylinder with a different magnet were installed.
 However if the wiring is broken, the system will no longer function.

 If a reprogramming/relearn of a new reference voltage is required, there is only one method without accessing the system with a GM Tech2 tool (which also works, but is pretty much self-explanatory if you have the tool).

 Note that FACTORY programmed BCM's will automatically learn the cylinder reference voltage at the first key turn after installation, being pre-programmed up to step 5 before installation.
 In this way GM did not have to do any programming on the production line, just plug-and-play.
 BCM's programmed by other than FACTORY TOOLS will require a relearn procedure.

 1) Turn the ignition switch to the 'Run' position.
 Wait several seconds, then turn the switch to 'Start' for several seconds, then release the key back to 'Run'.
 The security light should be on/blinking.